How To Choose A Bike Helmet

 Note: While you may discover your size within the above parameters, it is not a definitive size chart and it’s encouraged to review the helmet manufacturer’s respective size chart.

 Now that we’ve answered ‘What size bike helmet do I need?’ it’s time to look into ‘How should a bike helmet fit?’
 Like we briefly mentioned earlier, your helmet should feel snug: not too loose or too tight.
 For online shoppers, this might mean relying more heavily on the manufacturer’s size chart provided.
 For in-person shoppers, this means to try, try, try before you buy!
-Explaining how to properly secure and adjust your helmet should answer your burning question.
+Explaining how to fit a bike helmet should answer your burning question.

 First and foremost, place the helmet atop your head, making sure it is level.
 You actually want it to cover the majority of your forehead, so it should sit about an inch above your eyebrows.
 If you have an adjustment wheel, which is located towards the back of your helmet, use it to additionally alter the fit.
 Twisting the wheel allows you to better personalize the fit of a helmet, ensuring it is snug.
 Doing so will prevent your helmet from excessively slipping forward, blocking your vision, or sitting too high atop your forehead, giving less coverage.